Ex-US Sen. Mike Enzi of Wyoming dies after bicycle accident

 GILLETTE, Wyo.
-(AP) — Retired Sen. Mike Enzi, a Wyoming Republican known as a consensus-builder in an increasingly polarized Washington, has died.
+(AP) — Retired Sen. Mike Enzi, a Wyoming Republican known as a consensus-builder in an increasingly polarized Washington, has died after he broke his neck in a bicycle accident.
 He was 77.

-Enzi died peacefully Monday surrounded by family and friends, former spokesman Max D’Onofrio said.

 Enzi fell near his home about 8:30 p.m.
-Friday, family friend John Daly said, around the time Gillette police received a report of a man lying unresponsive in a road near a bike.
+Friday, family friend John Daly said.
+Around the same time, Gillette police received a report of a man lying unresponsive on a road near a bike.

 Police have seen no indication that anybody else was nearby or involved in the accident, Lt.
-Brent Wasson told the newspaper.
+Brent Wasson told the Gillette News Record.

-A former shoe salesman first elected to the Senate in 1996, Enzi became known for emphasizing compromise over grandstanding and confrontation to get bills passed.
+A former shoe salesman first elected to the Senate in 1996, Enzi emphasized compromise over grandstanding and confrontation to get bills passed.

 His “80-20 rule” called on colleagues to focus on the 80% of an issue where legislators tended to agree and discard the 20% where they didn’t.